l3atbc/jsPsych/docs/markdown_docs/plugins/jspsych-survey-multi-select.md

 Name | Type | Value
 -----|------|------
-responses | JSON string | An array containing all selected choices in JSON format for each question.
-The encoded object will have a separate variable for the response to each question, with the first question in the trial being recorded in `Q0`, the second in `Q1`, and so on.
+responses | JSON string | An array containing the prompt and all selected choices in JSON format for each sub-question.
+The encoded object will have a separate variable for the prompt and response to each sub-question, with the first question in the trial being recorded in `A0` and the answer as `Q0`, the second in `Q1` and `A1`, and so on.
 The responses are recorded as the name of the option label. rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the questions first appear on the screen until the subject's response.
+The time is measured from when the questions first appear on the screen until the subject's response. preamble | string | The preamble for the question. superq | string | The super-queestion for the question.

 ## Examples